Sotos syndrome

 Sotos syndrome is a rare genetic disorder characterized by excessive physical growth during the first years of life.
 Excessive growth often starts in infancy and continues into the early teen years.
 The disorder may be accompanied by autism, mild intellectual disability, delayed motor, cognitive, and social development, hypotonia (low muscle tone), and speech impairments.
-Children with Sotos syndrome tend to be large at birth and are often taller, heavier, and have relatively large skulls (macrocephaly) than is normal for their age.
+Children with Sotos syndrome tend to be large at birth and are often taller, heavier, and have larger skulls (macrocephaly) than is normal for their age.
 Signs of the disorder, which vary among individuals, include a disproportionately large skull with a slightly protrusive forehead, large hands and feet, large mandible, hypertelorism (an abnormally increased distance between the eyes), and downslanting eyes.
 Clumsiness, an awkward gait, and unusual aggressiveness or irritability may also occur.

 Although most cases of Sotos syndrome occur sporadically, familial cases have also been reported.
 It is similar to Weaver syndrome.